• Contact us

 Courses and career paths / Course Types Guidance

-The Josai Josai International University Japanese Studies Program provides high-quality education in Japanese language and culture through a one-year intensive program for international students and short-term international students who wish to enter university or graduate school.
-With the motto of ``easy-to-understand classes'' and ``kind and careful instruction,'' we aim to improve students' overall Japanese language skills.
+Josai International University Japanese Language Program provides high-quality Japanese language and culture education in a short, intensive one-year program for international students who wish to continue on to university or graduate school, as well as for short-term students.Under the motto of "easy-to-understand lessons" and "thorough and thorough instruction," we aim to improve students' overall Japanese language ability.

 Japanese Language Course